jeffijoe/awilix/README.md

 # Contributing

-Clone repo, run `yarn` to install all dependencies, run `yarn build` to create an initial build, and then `yarn test --watchAll` to start writing code.
+Clone repo, run `npm install` to install all dependencies, run `npm run build` to create an initial build, and then `npm run test -- --watchAll` to start writing code.

-For code coverage, run `yarn cover`.
+For code coverage, run `npm run cover`.

 If you submit a PR, please aim for 100% code coverage and no linting errors.
 Travis will fail if there are linting errors.
 Thank you for considering